The Pauline and Irving Tanner Dean's Scholars

 The Honor Confers Several Benefits

 During the first two years, or until admitted to the major, each Dean's Scholar is advised by a college dean or a senior faculty member.
-Matriculating scholars receive a $600 book award during the freshman year.
-Later, scholars may apply for a grant (up to $3,000) for summer research or some other worthy project undertaken between the junior and senior years.
+Matriculating scholars will receive a $1,000 Tanner Dean's Scholarship during the freshman year.
+Later, scholars may apply for a grant (up to $3,000 for current students; up to $5,000 for students entering in Fall 2015) for summer research or some other worthy project undertaken between the junior and senior years.
 These summer grants are increased for scholars on financial aid in order to compensate for their expected summer's earnings toward their college expenses.
 The summer grants provide an opportunity to engage in a scholarly project of some depth.
 Many scholars choose to use this funding to begin work on a senior honors project.